odiedo/esafe/README.md

 ## Collaboration and Support

 I welcome collaboration and contributions from the community.
 If you have ideas, bug fixes, or new features to propose, please feel free to open a pull request or discuss it in the issues section.
-For questions or support, you can reach out to me at odiedopaul@gmail.com(mailto:odiedopaul@gmail.com).
+For questions or support, you can reach out to me at odiedopaul@gmail.com.

-## Legal and Ethical Considerations

-Please be aware of legal and ethical considerations when using features like facial recognition and data privacy.
-Ensure compliance with applicable laws and regulations in your jurisdiction.

 Your feedback and contributions are highly valued, and we look forward to making the Maseno University Safety & Security App a valuable tool for enhancing safety and security in your community.